likecoin/docs/developer/likecoin-chain-node/validator-technical-introduction.md

 \(Sometimes you may also need the `.likecli` directory mounted into the container, e.g. `gentx` which uses the keys managed by `likecli` to sign transaction\)

-If you already have the `likechain/liked` container running and wants to connect to it, you may need:
+If you already have the `likechain_liked` container running and wants to connect to it, you may need:

 `docker exec -it likechain_liked liked --home /likechain/.liked COMMANDS...`